 Marc Bombenon remembers his earlier years when he was determined to get a business up and running, to get the financing, hire the people and manage a first class communications company.
 While his enthusiasm and persistence were at unshakeable levels, his experience glass was over three-quarters empty.
 He was always wondering about things.
 How did others do it?
 Who do they talk to?
 Where did they learn about it?
 What do they do next?
 Every day was a new day and Marc imagined that if he could just find someone that had all, some, or any one answer, that would save him the time and the expense of a missed step or lost opportunity.
 How many times should he have zigged instead of zagged.
 Marc began to realize we all go through that.

-It has always been true that Marc Bombenon’s passion and background, both in education and work experience, lay in communications.
+It has always been true that Marc Bombenon passion and background, both in education and work experience, lay in communications.
 His first inspiration came from a well known 60”s TV show called Star Trek.
 While the Warp drive and Transporter seemed a little far fetched, the flip open communicator and the face to face communications, put on the main viewer, was a glimpse of things to come.
-Marc leaped into communications, starting with pagers, followed by two-way radios, cellular phones, including the first ever Motorola flip phone (Star Trek fans), and then high-speed internet and wireless data, which offers us video conferencing and mobile facetime.
-Though the 60’s TV show was set in the year 2260, we seem to have arrived at most of the communications technology slightly ahead of forecast.
+Marc leaped into communications, starting with pagers, followed by two-way radios, cellular phones, including the first ever Motorola flip phone (Star Trek fans), and then high-speed internet and wireless data, which offers us video conferencing and mobile face time.

 An essential aspect of communications is, that while we produce new communication technology at an incredible speed, the data we need to transfer is most often locked away in a person’s mind.
 Once we can tap into everyone’s subconscious experiences and pull out the answers we need (censored and controlled by some electronic Neural Personal Privacy Police), we will have the essence of the information we need to truly grow as individuals, without doubt, hesitation, errors and regret.
 But in the meantime, what about experienced and wiser people sharing with the eager and high energy people?